Dental emergency in Laurel? Call our office 24/7 at 301-490-7007 for immediate help from our compassionate team.

 If your dentures break, don’t worry—you’re not out of options.
 First, remove the broken denture from your mouth to prevent injury.
 Handle all pieces carefully, and do not try to repair them yourself with household glues, which aren’t safe for use in the mouth.

 Call our office as soon as possible to discuss the next steps.
 In many cases, we can repair or reline your dentures quickly, so you’re back to eating and smiling without delay.
 If the denture is severely damaged and cannot be fixed, we’ll review replacement options tailored to your needs.
-Our team will ensure you have a really comfortable and functional smile again in no time.
+Our team will ensure you have a comfortable and functional smile again in no time.

 BROKEN OR UNREPAIRABLE DENTURES